Fiber averaged dynamics associated with the Lorentz force equation: Applications of the averaged Lorentz dynamics

-There are some applications of the averaged Lorentz force equation: \begin{enumerate}
+Some physical applications of the averaged Lorentz force equation are highlighted below: \begin{itemize}

-\item The solutions of the averaged dynamics can be used as a definition of the {\it reference trajectory} in beam dynamics.
-There are two reasons for adopting this perspective: \begin{enumerate} \item As {\it Theorem 9.6} states, for the same initial conditions, in the ultra-relativistic limit and for narrow probability distributions, the difference between the original trajectory and the averaged trajectory is small.
+\item {\bf Definition of reference trajectory in beam dynamics}.
+The solutions of the averaged Lorentz force equation can be used as the {\it reference trajectory} in beam particle dynamics \cite{W}.
+This application is motivated by the following properties, \begin{enumerate} \item By {\it Theorem} \ref{teoremareferenciapositions} and {\it Theorem} \ref{teoremareferenciaspeeds}, for the same initial conditions, in the ultra-relativistic limit and for narrow probability distributions, the difference between the original Lorentz trajectory and the averaged Lorentz trajectory is small.

-\item For narrow distributions in the ultra-relativistic limit, the integral curves of the averaged velocity field coincide at least up to order ${\alpha}^2$ with auto-parallel vector field of the averaged connection.
-This is proved in the companion paper [9].
+\item For narrow distributions in the ultra-relativistic limit, the integral curves of the averaged velocity field coincide at least up to order ${\alpha}$ with the integral curves of the auto-parallel vector field of the averaged connection \cite{GT1}.

-\end{enumerate} The reference trajectory is a fundamental notion of beam dynamics [10].
-It is usually understood that the reference trajectory does not necessarily coincide with the trajectory of a real particle.
-Our criticism of this idea comes from the point that in this case, the reference trajectory is not observable.
-Therefore, referring all the optic design and other parameters of an accelerator machine to this trajectory can be a dangerous strategy in extreme high density and energy conditions, since one is assuming an ideal behavior which in principle can or can not be the right description of the dynamics in such situations.
+\end{enumerate} The reference trajectory is a fundamental notion in beam dynamics.
+However, given a particular reference trajectory, it does not necessarily coincide with the trajectory of a real particle of the bunch and it can also happen that it is not directly observable.
+Therefore, we suggest that the reference trajectory should be defined as a solution of the averaged Lorentz dynamics.
+This is based on the fact that the solutions of the averaged Lorentz equation are {\it observable trajectories}, corresponding (up to order $\alpha$) to the evolution of the averaged moment $\langle y\rangle$.
+This idea has been further developed in \cite{Ricardo012}.

-Based on this, we propose that the reference trajectory is directly linked with a solution of the averaged Lorentz dynamics.
-This method has the advantage that because the solutions of the averaged dynamics are observable, its solutions can be directly tested and experimentally controlled.